brucehoff/dockerauth/README.md

 There were a number of 'gotchas' getting the service to work.
 To summarize:
 - rootcertbundle must actually be a certificate, not a public key.
 It IS correct to use a .pem formatted file
 - localhost:5000 -> :5000 in config.yml
 - The "key ID" (kid) in the JWT "JOSE Header" is not clearly defined.
-After much head scratching and searching I found that the definition is: "SPKI DER SHA-256 hash, strip of the last two bytes, base32 encode it and then add a : every four chars."
+After much head scratching and searching I found that the definition is: "SPKI DER SHA-256 hash, strip off the last two bytes, base32 encode it and then add a : every four chars."
 - must use latest versions of JWT (>=0.7.0) and Bouncycastle (>=1.55) to get signature in P1363 format rather than ASN.1
 - must use url-safe base64 encode of the JWT.
 (This IS in the doc's, but I found it to be easily missed.)